fisherstevenk/kyberJCE/README.md

 The "builds" directory contains a compiled OpenJDK 13.0.2 version (kyberJCE-0.0.1-JDK13.jar) of this library and a signed Oracle JDK 18 version (kyberJCE-2.1.1.jar).
 Both jar files have an md5 hash file for verification.

 The initial creation of this code was translated from this Go implementation of [Kyber (version 3)](https://github.com/symbolicsoft/kyber-k2so).
-After getting that to work, the code was modified into a JCE (unsigned).
+After getting that to work, the code was modified into a JCE (the JDK13 version is unsigned).
 The Diffie-Hellman OpenJDK 11 code was used as a base.

 Kyber has three different parameter sets: 512, 768, and 1024.
 Kyber-512 aims at security roughly equivalent to AES-128, Kyber-768 aims at security roughly equivalent to AES-192, and Kyber-1024 aims at security roughly equivalent to AES-256.